 Yes, there is Tableau desktop for students & Tableau desktop public.

-This two will help you build your skills and courage in working with Tableau tools for free, before transitioning to a more complete commercial suite which has more features and capabilities.
+This two will help you build your skills and courage working with Tableau tools for free, before transitioning to a more complete commercial suite which has more features and capabilities.

 Tableau desktop for students

 This is a free tool for students and instructors around the world.
 Tableau for students provides both the Tableau desktop and Tableau prep.
-To access the free one-year license, students are required to provide details to prove they are students at any accredited academic institution worldwide.
+To access the free one-year license, students are required to provide details to prove that they are students at any accredited academic institution worldwide.

 Tableau desktop public

 This is a free tool to help users quickly connect and explore data for analysis.
 The biggest difference between the Tableau desktop public and Tableau desktop is;